 Gloria Lekalakala and Kelebogile Sibanda work at De Beers’ Venetia Mine in Limpopo Province, South Africa.
-Outside the mine, much of their free time is devoted to the neighbouring Musina High School, where they are dedicated to motivating the students, and working with teachers to expose these young students to life-enhancing culture and sport.
+Outside the mine, much of their free time is devoted to the neighboring Musina High School where they are dedicated to motivating the students, and working with teachers to expose these young students to life-enhancing culture and sports.

 “Some of these kids live under very challenging conditions at home,” Gloria explains.
 “It's very easy for somebody not to do as well as they could do, because they don’t see where it's going to get them.”

 Deeply committed to this work, the duo meet with teaching staff weekly and have created a trust in the school’s name to raise funds.
 Debating competitions and an academic excellence ceremony are among the initiatives they have created to improve the education of the students.

 Karen, one of the students whom Gloria mentors, has been studying at the school and in less than a year won an award as one of the school’s top-ten achievers.
 She has ambitions to become a mechanical engineer.
 Gloria acts as Karen’s mentor, and assists her with application forms for university and funding to help make this ambition a reality.